stevemaddock/jogl/docs/ch1.md

 # Chapter 1.
 Introduction

 Before you start, you need to install JOGL.
-See 'Appendix A: Installing JOGL' to do this.
+See [Appendix A: Installing JOGL](appendixA.md) to do this.

 This tutorial will focus on modern OpenGL using Java and JOGL.
 There are relatively few resources on this in comparison to the more plentiful resources on OpenGL and C++.
 However, all the OpenGL and C++ resources are useful to us, since they still explain the OpenGL aspects.
 Rather than explain many of those aspects in this tutorial, I will instead make use of an existing excellent tutorial: [Joey de Vries's Learn OpenGL tutorial](https://learnopengl.com/).